chrisfreilich/virtuoso-nodes/README.md

 ![image](https://github.com/chrisfreilich/virtuoso-nodes/assets/108036952/667feff0-3237-4567-ae20-03ee91bc2330)

 This feature allows you to adjust the color balance of a specified range of colors or brightness in an image.
+This node can be chained to affect different color ranges.

 ### Node input controls: